akshar001/chhavi_esphome_fingerprint/README.md

-Chhavi Fingerprint Sensor with ESPHome Documentation
+Chhavi Fingerprint Sensor with Home-Assistant Documentation

 Chhavi is an open-source project that offers an ESP32-based NFC and fingerprint device.
 This device has a range of applications, from security systems to access control.
 Our goal is to provide a seamless and accessible platform for developers and enthusiasts to explore and utilize NFC and fingerprint technologies.